Confident communicators, critical thinkers, empowered citizens

-The English-Speaking Union, an international educational charity and membership organisation that brings together people of different languages and cultures in over 50 countries.
+The English-Speaking Union, an international educational charity and membership organization that brings together people of different languages and cultures in over 50 countries.

 We believe that good communication and cultural exchange is essential to individual, community and global development and understanding.
 Through our branches and international network we run educational programmes, competitions and cultural exchanges to develop confident communicators, critical thinkers and empowered citizens.